Learning

 STEM education is a teaching and learning approach where the curriculum areas of Science, Technologies (including Engineering and Digital Technologies) and Mathematics are integrated, enabling a deeper engagement in each of the disciplines.
 STEM education aims to bring these curriculum areas together, helping students to practise their skills of critical and creative thinking, ethical decision-making, collaboration and communication.
 STEM is directly related to the learning areas of: Science, Technologies and Mathematics.

-The STEM program at our school will be taught by a specialist STEM teacher.
-It will cover all year levels and feature a design process that wil examine a wide range of real world applications for students’ evolving knowledge.
+The STEM program at our school is taught by a specialist STEM teacher.
+It covers all year levels and features a design process that examines a wide range of real world applications for students’ evolving knowledge.

 Performing Arts